gastrotope427/ecommmerce-follow-along/README.md

 # milestone 20
 In this milestone , Create and backend endpoint that will send all the user data using mail and Create an frontend profile page that will display all the user data

+# milestone 21
+In this milestone, create address form frontend page Create an state that will store input address when we click on add address in profile it should navigate to this form page.